h4rvey-g/Notes-blog/docs/USMLE/MSK/IgA vasculitis.md

 	- <span style="background:rgba(240, 200, 0, 0.2)">Most commonly in the lower extremities, buttocks, and other areas of pressure or constraint (e.g., from clothing)</span>
 - Joints (∼ 75% of cases)
 	- <span style="background:rgba(240, 200, 0, 0.2)">Arthritis/arthralgia </span>
-		- Usually bilateral, self-limited, and nondestructive; children may present with a limp.
+		- Usually bilateral, self-limited, and nondestructive; <span style="background:rgba(240, 200, 0, 0.2)">children may present with a limp.</span>
 	- Most commonly in the ankles and knees
 - Gastrointestinal tract (∼ 60% of cases)
 	- Colicky abdominal pain